 Securities Attorneys for Breach of Fiduciary Duty

 In the financial industry, investment advisors who provide securities investment advice are required to place the clients' interests before their own.
-The securities attorneys at Eccleston Law represent investors for a variety of matters involving the breach of fiduciary duty in New York, Chicago, Florida, and other states nationwide.
+The securities attorneys at Eccleston Law represent investors for a variety of matters involving the breach of fiduciary duty in New York, Chicago, Arizona, and other states nationwide.

 Claims almost always require mandatory securities arbitration before the Financial Industry Regulatory Authority (FINRA).
 It's important to work with securities attorneys who have experience in providing representation for breach of fiduciary duty matters in the financial industry.